 Pennsylvania Real Estate Salesperson Exam Overview

-The Pennsylvania Real Estate Salesperson Exam is administered by PSI Services on behalf of the State Real Estate Commission (SREC).
-Pennsylvania has unique requirements including the Consumer Notice disclosure and mandatory seller disclosure law that are heavily tested.
+The Pennsylvania Real Estate Salesperson Exam is administered by Pearson VUE on behalf of the State Real Estate Commission (SREC) under the Real Estate Licensing and Registration Act (RELRA).
+Pennsylvania has unique requirements including the Consumer Notice disclosure (49 Pa.
+Code § 35.336) and the Real Estate Seller Disclosure Law that are heavily tested on the state portion.

 Passing this exam qualifies you to work as a real estate salesperson in Pennsylvania—the 5th largest state with over 13 million residents and diverse markets from Philadelphia and Pittsburgh metros to rural and suburban communities.